wmo-im/wis2box-training/documentation/docs/practical-sessions/initializing-wis2box.md

 Is this correct? (y/n/exit)
 ```

+### STORAGE and BROKER passwords

-We recommend that you use the option of random password generation when prompted for `WIS2BOX_STORAGE_PASSWORD` and `WIS2BOX_BROKER_PASSWORD`.
+You can use the option of random password generation when prompted for `WIS2BOX_STORAGE_PASSWORD` and `WIS2BOX_BROKER_PASSWORD` or define your own.

+Don't worry about remembering these passwords, they will be stored in the `wis2box.env` file in your wis2box-1.0b5 directory.

+### Country code and centre-id

 Next you will be asked for the 3-letter ISO code for your country and centre-id for your wis2box.
 The centre-id can be a string of your choosing for the purpose of this training.